wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 ---

 String literals immutability is one of the new features you can find in [Ruby 2.3][1].
-But what does this implies?
+But, what does this imply?

 * Equality comparison affected
 * Better performance